EvanDiamantidis/TryHackMe/Metasploit/3. Meterpreter/README.md

 5.3: What is the name of the share likely created by the user?

-As per the hint, we need to use the "post/windows/gather/enum_shares" module to get this information.
+As per the hint, module "post/windows/gather/enum_shares" will get us this information.
 ```
 use post/windows/gather/enum_shares
 ```
-Once again, the only setting we need to set before running the exploit is called "SESSION".
+Once again, the only setting we need before running the exploit is called "SESSION".
 ```
 set SESSION 1
 run
 ```
 ![image](https://user-images.githubusercontent.com/14150485/170660492-07368442-3ced-4838-bcdc-4455534c71e5.png)

-Looks like there are 3 shares available, the one created by the user should be in lowercase.
+Looks like there are 3 shares available, the one created by the user is likely in lowercase.
 ```
 speedster
 ```

 5.4: What is the NTLM hash of the jchambers user?

-Resume the meterpreter session we pushed to the background in 5.2.
+Resume the meterpreter session running in the background.
 ```
 session -i 1
 ```
 Per the hint on this task, we need to migrate the "lsass.exe" process.
-However we need to find its number first.
+However, we first need to find its number.
 ```
 ps aux | grep -iF 'lsass.exe'
 ```